Knights of the Forest

-The Knights of the Forest was a secret organization formed in Mankato, Minnesota, in 1862 or early 1863, with the stated purpose of eliminating all Indians from Minnesota.
+The Knights of the Forest was a secret organization formed in Mankato, Minnesota, in 1862 or early 1863, with the stated purpose of eliminating all Native Americans from Minnesota.
 Tribes with reservations in Minnesota at the time included the Anishinaabe or Ojibwe (older publications often use the term Chippewa, generally considered to be a distortion of the name Ojibwe), the Sioux, and the Winnebago (also known as the Ho-Chunk).
 The Winnebagoes had been removed to Minnesota from Wisconsin where they had displaced a few white settlers.
 Apparently the Knights of the Forest lasted for several years, but because of the high level of secrecy, no official accounts were published at the time.
 Years later, accounts began to appear in local publications such as the Mankato Review.

+History

-This was a time when many settlers voiced strong anti-Indian feelings, calling for their removal or extermination.
+This was a time when many settlers voiced strong anti-Native American feelings, calling for their removal or extermination.
 Several hundred warriors were detained during the Dakota War of 1862.
 Residents in Garden City and Mankato were angry when President Lincoln authorized General Sibley to hang only 38 of the captured warriors, and the executions were carried out Dec.
 26, 1862 in Mankato.
-Jane Grey Swisshelm was a local editor who just wanted the Indians to be removed "quickly" and "cheaply".
+Jane Grey Swisshelm was a local editor who just wanted the Native Americans to be removed "quickly" and "cheaply".
 The Mankato Daily Record challenged Abraham Lincoln to rid the state of the Winnebagoes as a barrier to the town's prosperity.
 Blue Earth County commissioners sent for "negro bloodhounds" from the South to assist the Knights of the Forest.

 The Knights of the Forest lodge in Mankato included many of the most prominent and influential people in Blue Earth County, Minnesota.
 By 1863, the order had grown to the point where other lodges were established and Mankato became the "grand lodge".
-Mankato—and possibly other lodges as well—went beyond vocal opposition and actually employed members to shoot any Indians who wandered outside of their reservation.
-The society's policy was underwritten when the state governor, Alexander Ramsey, offered money for the scalps of Dakota Indians.
+Mankato—and possibly other lodges as well—went beyond vocal opposition and actually employed members to shoot any Native Americans who wandered outside of their reservation.
+The society's policy was underwritten when the state governor, Alexander Ramsey, offered money for the scalps of Dakota people.

 To maintain secrecy, members of the Knights of the Forest pledged not to reveal anything about the organization, including its existence.
 Years later, the Mankato Review published the content of the pledge: